 What this means for you and next steps

-- Beginning July 1, 2021, you will no longer be required to display a physical parking decal on your vehicle.
+- You no longer are required to display a physical parking decal on your vehicle.

 - Your vehicle must be registered to your parking account in order for your permit to be valid while parking on campus.